 - How are your small business expenses tracking?
 Are they growing faster or slower than your revenue?

-- Have you found that particular expenses are higher than expected?
+Are particular expenses higher than expected?
 How have they tracked over time?

 What does accounting do in my business?

-Ok, so there are many reasons to setup a company (as opposed to other entity types).
+There are many reasons when getting started to setup a corporation or company, as opposed to other entity types.